Affiliate links on Android Authority may earn us a commission. Learn more.

 Although Xiaomishop.com is no longer functional, Xiaomi plans to continue with legal action against it, as well as four or five other websites breaching the law.
 Only Flipkart and Airtel are authorised Xiaomi dealers in India.

 In a bid to abate IP accusations and further comply with local Indian laws, Xiaomi is in talks to setup an assembly line in India.
-Foxconn and Inventec are listed as potential manufacturing partners, but talks are still ongoing.
+Hon Hai Technology Group (Foxconn) and Inventec are listed as potential manufacturing partners, but talks are still ongoing.

 As Xiaomi continues to expand into new markets, it is bound to encounter further legal obstacles and patent disputes.
 Speaking in San Francisco earlier this month, Xiaomi’s Hugo Barra acknowledged that IP litigation is an inevitable part of doing business.
 In order to better defend itself, the Chinese company amassed over 2,800 patents of its own in 2014.